Considering a ground-floor apartment? Here's what you need to know

 It’s true that you can sometimes save money when buying a ground-floor unit, but that's not always the case—it varies widely by neighborhood, building, and layout.

-Still, a ground-floor apartment can offer buyers, especially in high-end buildings, a big discount.
+Still, a ground-floor apartment can offer buyers, especially in high-end buildings, a considerable discount.

-But if it's on an entirely residential side street with no restaurants or bars to speak of, Kaplan says it can be a European-like experience.
+However, if it's located on an entirely residential side street with no restaurants or bars to speak of, it can offer a European city-like experience.

-On a more practical level, "the accessibility is a key feature for someone who may be less mobile, or needs to come and go more frequently," Kreider says.
+On a more practical level, accessibility is a key feature for someone who may be less mobile or needs to come and go more frequently.

 Here's what to consider when exploring street-level living in NYC.

-However if you're flanked by restaurants or bars, then the volume of foot traffic and trash on the street has a much greater impact and could end up attracting more vermin, he says, as could your own adjacent neighbors (and that's true on any floor).
+The address really matters, too.
+For a building that's flanked by restaurants or bars, the volume of foot traffic and trash on the street will have a significantly greater impact and could ultimately attract more vermin and unpleasant odors.

 Do your research and pay careful attention when visiting the apartments, both inside and out.

-Should you be worried about people looking in the windows?
+Should you be worried about people looking in?

 You'll definitely need to watch out for looky-loos if you are in a street-facing unit.
-(Even nosy neighbors may try and sneak a peek.)
+Even nosy neighbors may try to sneak a peek.

-If you're in a parlor-floor unit, you're actually raised a bit from the street, so it's better than if you are on the same grade as the sidewalk, Kaplan says.
+Parlor-floor units are actually raised a bit from the street, making them better than if you are on the same grade as the sidewalk.

 In some cases, a good trade-off is to buy a unit at the back of the building.
 What you might sacrifice in natural light can be worth the privacy and quiet—and you might score a backyard.